-The group’s mission is to maintain, improve, and disseminate the Nation's radiometric and photometric scales for the measurement of optical radiation.
+The group’s mission is to maintain, improve, and disseminate the Nation's radiometric and photometric scales for the measurement of optical radiation which includes National standards for ultraviolet (UV) and extreme-ultraviolet (EUV) radiometry through the use of the Synchrotron Ultraviolet Radiation Facility - SURF III.
 The group members participate in national and international standards organizations and intercomparisons to ensure acceptance of U.S. optical radiation standards; conduct research to advance the calibration and validation of optical remote-sensing instruments, the measurement of the photometric performance of the human vision system.
-Applications include manufacturing, remote sensing, solid-state lighting, defense, and homeland security.
+Applications include semiconductor manufacturing, remote sensing, solid-state lighting, defense, and homeland security.

 The Optical Radiation Group welcomes opportunities to collaborate on joint research, technology, and standards development projects to advance the characterization of the photometry and radiometry.
 The group provides multiple opportunities for students, scientists, industry, academia, and other R&D laboratories to collaborate.
 Specific opportunities depend on current areas of interest within the Group, but may include undergraduate research fellowship, postdoctoral fellowships, visiting scientist, and guest researchers as well as various cooperative research arrangements ranging from formal agreements, such as CRADA, Consortia, and interagency agreements, to informal collaborations.
 For more details, see Employment and Internship Opportunities and Collaboration Opportunities.